 Parallel algorithms for evolutionary heuristic search methods are becoming increasingly important in order to leverage hardware advances and perform complex optimizations quickly and scalably in competitive domains such as computational finance [4].
 In this paper, we study an important variant of the Reinsurance Contract Optimization problem [5], [7], viewed from the perspective of a primary insurance company.
 Namely, given a reinsurance contract consisting of a fixed number of layers (subcontracts) and a simulated set of expected loss distributions (one per layer), plus a model of reinsurance costs, identify optimal combinations of placements (i.e. percentage shares) such that for a given expected return the associated risk value is minimized.
-The solution to this high-dimensional multi-objective optimization problem is a Pareto frontier that quantifies the available trade-offs between expected risk and returns, as illustrated in Figure 1.
+The solution to this high-dimensional multiobjective optimization problem is a Pareto frontier that quantifies the available trade-offs between expected risk and returns, as illustrated in Figure 1.

 Figure 1.
-The studied reinsurance contract optimization problem: Inputs and Outputs the placement of reinsurance risk in the marketplace.
-Mistry et al. took a straightforward enumeration approach and addressed the performance challenge by harnessing a distributed memory cluster to perform the search in parallel.
-Unfortunately, while this approach allows one to solve low dimensional problems (e.g. 5 layers or less), assuming a fairly coarse discretization (e.g. 10% increments), in a reasonable amount of time, it is of limited use for practical industrial problems where the number of layers may be between 7 and 15 and finer discretization (e.g. 1%) is required.
+The studied reinsurance contract optimization problem: Inputs and Outputs low dimensional problems (e.g. 5 layers or less), assuming a fairly coarse discretization (e.g. 10% increments), in a reasonable amount of time, it is of limited use for practical industrial problems where the number of layers may be between 7 and 15 and finer discretization (e.g. 1%) is required.
 For instance, a contract with 7 layers and 5% discretization takes more than a week to be solved by the enumeration approach on a sequential machine as we can see from the timing chart given in Figure 2, which was obtained by estimation after some executions of the enumeration method implemented in R.